 It’s widely agreed that personal carbon footprints – the amount of C02 produced from someone’s lifestyle – should be much less than 5,000 kg of C02 for a whole year (the actual target from the UK government is to bring this to lower than 1,200 kg).
 One long-haul return flight can use more than 6,000 kg of C02.
 Can you see the problem here?

 This means, no matter how sustainably you might travel, you can’t counteract the damage from the initial flight.
-Besides going vegan, stopping, or at least cutting down on flying is the way forward.
+Yes, going vegan is also a great eco step but stopping, or at least cutting down on flying, is another way forward.

 For short-haul trips full cars, buses and trains produce sometimes as little as 10% of the emissions compared to planes.
 At a point where the natural world really needs our help, it’s time to start choosing the sustainable option.
 And, that’s where the adventures can begin!